jrmichael/tdd-angular-directives/src/app/directives/02-hello/README.md

 Read section *How directives are compiled* from:
 [https://docs.angularjs.org/guide/compiler](https://docs.angularjs.org/guide/compiler)

-Based on documentation try to write a jasmine test to see if directive is working.
+Based on documentation try to write a jasmine test to see if directive is displaying text provided on scope.

+### Step 3
+Write a test to check binding `name` argument.
+Check if when `name` is changed on scope - change is reflected in directive.
+Heads up: Check out `$apply` function.